-The ESMF provides the necessary guidance for the implementation of the SNSOP.
-It seeks to establish clear procedures and methodologies for environmental and social planning, review, approval and implementation.
-It prescribes project arrangements for the preparation and implementation of projects in order to adequately address World Bank's Environmental and Social Standards (ESS); assesses the potential environmental and social impacts of the programs/projects; proposes mitigation measures which will effectively address identified negative impacts; specifies appropriate roles and responsibilities; outlines the necessary reporting procedures for managing and monitoring environmental and social concerns related to sub-projects; and determines capacity building and technical assistance needed to successfully implement the provisions of the ESMF.
+This framework has been updated to guide the implementation of SNSOP activities to mitigate the negative environmental and social impacts, and follow-on project to the World Bank financed SSSNP.
+The ESMF seeks to establish clear procedures and methodologies for environmental and social planning, review, approval and implementation.
+It prescribes project arrangements for the preparation and implementation of projects in order to adequately address World Bank's Environmental and Social Standards (ESS); assesses the potential environmental and social impacts of the sub-projects, proposes mitigation measures which will effectively address identified negative impacts; specifies appropriate roles and responsibilities; outlines the necessary reporting procedures for managing and monitoring environmental and social concerns related to sub-projects; and determines capacity building and technical assistance needed to successfully implement the provisions of the ESMF with an estimated cost of US\$ 4,387,200